tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

                           "BE_BlockAckThreshold", UintegerValue (2),
                           "ActiveProbing", BooleanValue (false));

-For MAC instances that have 802.11n-style High throughput (HT) and/or 802.11ac-style Very High throughput (VHT) support enabled, the ``ns3::WifiMacHelper`` can be also used to set:
+For MAC instances that have 802.11n-style High Throughput (HT) and/or 802.11ac-style Very High Throughput (VHT) support enabled, the ``ns3::WifiMacHelper`` can be also used to set:

 * MSDU aggregation parameters for a particular Access Category (AC) in order to use 802.11n/ac A-MSDU feature;
 * MPDU aggregation parameters for a particular Access Category (AC) in order to use 802.11n/ac A-MPDU feature.